Abergavenny is home to one of the most haunted places in Wales, Skirrid Mountain Inn. Come Explore its mystery with Haunted Journeys.

 The inn was featured on series one of TV's entertainment-only Extreme Ghost Stories, and series two of Most Haunted with Yvette Fielding.

-Mysterious Adventures Tours LLC offers spectacular trips to the most mysterious and supernatural places in the world.
-Some of their signature tours explore Ireland, where we take in many iconic spectral locations.
+Mysterious Adventures Tours LLC, our sister company, offers spectacular trips to the most mysterious and supernatural places in the world.
+One of their signature tours explores Ireland, England, Scotland, and Wales.
 Take a look at some of the spectacular offerings, some led by celebrity ambassadors!

 This property, as part of our network, has been added for they may have history, validation, or folk tales of having spirited activities.
 Please take caution in approaching and visiting these locations, since courtesy, respect, and caution should be a top priority in every Haunted Investigator's style.
 Also do realize, some of these places may have permanently closed, changed ownership and/or names, or just are not available for your visits.
 Please respect this.